Spain calls up Barcelona teenager Gavi for Italy semifinal

 Since then he has become one of the few bright spots for embattled Barcelona coach Ronald Koeman, who has played Gavi in three more Spanish league matches and the team’s two Champions League matches.

+Luis Enrique said he has been watching Gavi since his stint as Barcelona coach when Gavi was coming up through its youth teams.

+“It could be too soon to bring him, but I only think it is risky to call up a young player if you are not sure that he can handle it,” Luis Enrique said.
+“But I have known Gavi for years and I am convinced that he will become an important player for his club and for Spain.”

-The other new addition to Spain was Yeremi Pino, an 18-year-old winger for Villarreal.
-He may help make up for the absence of injured forward Dani Olmo.
+The other new addition to Spain was Yéremi Pino, an 18-year-old winger for Villarreal.
+He may help make up for the absence of forward Dani Olmo and striker Álvaro Morata, both injured.

+Chelsea defender Marcos Alonso was recalled to fill in for injured right backs Jordi Alba and Jose Gayà.

+Real Madrid was left again without any players in Spain’s squad, just like at the Euros.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports